 Pruning Techniques

-- Annual Pruning: Prune in early spring to remove dead or damaged stems.
-This encourages new growth and maintains shape.
+- Annual Pruning: Prune in the early spring and remove any of the dead or damaged stems.

 General Maintenance

-- Fertilization: Apply a light layer of compost in early spring.
-Avoid heavy fertilization as it can lead to leggy growth.
+- Fertilization: Use a light layer of compost in the early spring.
+Don’t fertilize too much though as it can make your plant get leggy.

-- Pest Management: Regularly inspect for aphids and treat with insecticidal soap if needed.
+- Pest Management: Look for aphids and treat with insecticidal soap if you find any.

 Harvesting and Uses